 Using heading tags in HTML is important for accessibility, as users that need a screen reader can navigate emails and web pages according to their headings, listen to a list of all headings, and skip to a desired heading to begin reading from that point.

-As you can see, the block has a “light” version of the text toolbar, similar to the one available for the Button block.
+The block has a “light” version of the text toolbar, similar to the one available for the Button block.

 - Use the Title property to select the proper heading style (H1/H2/H3)

-- The settings highlighted in green are applied to the whole block, unless the same setting has been changed for the whole block or for a part using the controls on the text toolbar.
+- The properties highlighted in green are applied to the whole block, unless the same setting has been changed for the whole block or for a part using the controls on the text toolbar.
 In that case, the colour selected with the toolbar won’t be overridden

 Using Title for desktop vs mobile